jianzhu/dl-rerank/README.md

 > **Distributed Training**: support parameter-server distributed training strategy <br />

 ### To do
-**Multi-task learning (MMoE)** <br />
-1) An Overview of Multi-Task Learning in Deep Neural Networks
-2) Modeling task relationships in multi-task learning with multi-gate mixture-of-experts <br />
-3) Recommending What Video to Watch Next: A Multitask Ranking System
-4) SNR: Sub-Network Routing for Flexible Parameter Sharing in Multi-Task Learning

 **Position Bias Modeling** <br />
 1) Recommending What Video to Watch Next: A Multitask Ranking System